NBC Part 9 Illustrated overview

 Primary audienceIntern architects, practising architects, and building officials working on housing and small building projects

-ScopePart 9 of the NBC, covering Housing and Small Buildings: residential buildings up to three storeys and 600 m² per storey
+ScopePart 9 of the NBC: residential buildings up to three storeys in building height with a total building area no greater than 600 m²

 ExAC relevanceSupporting reference on Examitect's ExAC study plan for Section 2 (Codes).
 Most useful for Part 9 code questions on housing projects.